eclipse-keyple/keyple-website/content/docs/build-your-first-app/java-app.md

 dependencies {
-    //Keyple core is a mandatory library for using Keyple, in this case import the last version of keyple-java-core implementation group: 'org.eclipse.keyple', name: 'keyple-java-core', version: '+'
+    //Keyple core is a mandatory library for using Keyple, in this case import the last version of keyple-java-core implementation group: 'org.eclipse.keyple', name: 'keyple-java-core', version: '1.0.0'

-    //Import Calypso library to support Calypso Portable Object, in this case import the last version of keyple-java-calypso implementation group: 'org.eclipse.keyple', name: 'keyple-java-calypso', version: '+'
+    //Import Calypso library to support Calypso Portable Object, in this case import the last version of keyple-java-calypso implementation group: 'org.eclipse.keyple', name: 'keyple-java-calypso', version: '1.0.0'

-    //Import PCSC library to use a Pcsc reader, in this case import the last version of keyple-java-plugin-pcsc implementation group: 'org.eclipse.keyple', name: 'keyple-java-plugin-pcsc', version: '+' }
+    //Import PCSC library to use a Pcsc reader, in this case import the last version of keyple-java-plugin-pcsc implementation group: 'org.eclipse.keyple', name: 'keyple-java-plugin-pcsc', version: '1.0.0' }
 ```
 ## Let's code

 ### Configure PCSC plugin and readers

-The first step to use Keyple SDK is to initialize the plugin and smartcard readers.
+The first step to use Keyple SDK is to initialize the plugin and smart card readers.
 In this snippet the PCSC plugin is registered to the SmartCardService.
 Two readers needs to be connected to the local machine.
 Replace "PO_READER_NAME" and "SAM_READER_NAME" with the name of the USB readers.
 If you don’t know the reader name, run the application in debug mode and get the reader names from the Plugin object.

 Copy the source code below in a new Java Class named DemoPoAuthentication.